Table of Contents

 FAQs

-- What vaccinations do I need before traveling to Benin?
+- What vaccinations do I need before travelling to Benin?
 You must have a yellow fever vaccination, and it’s advisable to consult your healthcare provider for other recommended vaccinations.

 - Is English widely spoken in Benin?
 French is the official language, and while some locals speak English, it’s helpful to know basic French phrases.